oshied/directord/docs/drivers.md

 ![Directord](assets/driver-zmq.png)

-Directord with the ZMQ driver supports two forms of authentication, **Shared Key** and **Curve25519**.
+Directord with the ZeroMQ driver supports two forms of authentication, **Shared Key** and **Curve25519**.
 Both of these authentication methods enhance the security of an environment however both methods have some pros and cons.